minio/docs/source/includes/common/common-minio-kes-hashicorp.rst

        - /v1/key/generate/* # e.g. '/minio-'
        - /v1/key/decrypt/*
        - /v1/key/bulk/decrypt
-       - /v1/key/list
+       - /v1/key/list/*
        - /v1/status
        - /v1/metrics
        - /v1/log/audit
        - /v1/log/error
        identities:
-       - MINIO_IDENTITY_HASH # Replace with the output of 'kes identity of minio-kes.cert'
+       - MINIO_API_KEY_HASH # Replace with the hash output returned from kes identity new
-                                # In production environments, each client connecting to KES must
-                                # Have their TLS hash listed under at least one `policy`.

    # Specify the connection information for the Vault server.
    # The endpoint should be resolvable from the host.